mctinker/Map-Tasker/README.md

 I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, and my phone was too small to navigate over my Projects, Profiles, Tasks and Scenes.
 So I wrote a Python program to provide a complete map of my entire configuration in my web browser based on my Tasker backup XML file that I saved to my local desktop drive.

-Over time, I refined the map by providing many additional options.
+Over time, I refined the map by providing many additional options, including the ability to edit Tasker objects.

 The Tasker backup or other Tasker exported XML can either be manually uploaded to your PC/Mac/Linux/cloud drive, or this program can retrieve it directly from your Android device (see [Note 2](#2)).